Further Comments on Yablo's Construction: Introduction

-\xEh \xDH Graphs \xEh \xDH We consider directed, acyclic graphs, often noted $ \xbG $ etc. They will usually have one root, often called $x_{0}.$ \xDH The nodes will have labels, labels will be unique in a given graph.
-The labels will be the propositional variables in the (propositional) language defined by the graph. \xEj \xDH Valuations \xEh \xDH We often associate a formula $ \xbf_{x}$ with a node $x,$ such that the variables contained in $ \xbf_{x}$ are exactly (the labels of) the direct successors of $x.$
+\xDH Graphs \xEh \xDH We consider directed, acyclic graphs, often noted $ \xbG $ etc. They will usually have one root, often called $x_{0}.$ \xDH Paths will be written $x-y-z$, $ \xCf x \Xl.y \Xl.z$, etc. (read from left to right). \xDH The nodes will have labels, labels will be unique in a given graph.
+For simplicity, we identify labels with the (names of the) nodes.
+The labels will be the propositional variables in the (propositional) language defined by the graph. \xEj \xDH Valuations \xEh \xDH We often associate a formula $ \xbf_{x}$ with a node $x,$ such that the variables contained in $ \xbf_{x}$ are exactly the direct successors of $x$ in the graph.
+The meaning is that $x$ and $ \xbf_{x}$ are logically equivalent, $x \xcj \xbf_{x}.$